 Mermaid Winery, on Shore Drive, is the first urban winery in the state of Virginia, with their grapes sourced from premier vineyards in Virginia and California.
 They also have over 800 wines from around the world that you can taste, too.
 While the wine might be what brings you in the door, the food here is a must.
 After your tasting, grab a table outside on their patio and dig into some local oysters with their seasonal mignonette for a starter.

-The head-chef and owner of Blue has worked hard to build a reputation for preparing delicious, fresh seafood.
-The elegant, French bistro inspired décor creates an ambiance that complements the extensive menu.
-Blue Seafood and Spirits is a 60 seat Chef owned and operated local restaurant focusing on high quality, fresh, local seafood in a casual, yet elegant setting.
+The head chef and owner of Blue has worked hard to build a reputation for preparing delicious, fresh seafood.
+The elegant, French bistro-inspired décor creates an ambiance that complements the extensive menu.
+Blue Seafood and Spirits is a 60 seat Chef owned and operated local restaurant focusing on high-quality, fresh, local seafood in a casual, yet elegant setting.
 They are best known for our award-winning crab cakes, tempura fried shrimp, fish dishes, and chocolate bread pudding.

-Nestled within the ViBe Creative District and housed in a 1920s-era building on the Virginia Beach Historical Registry, Esoteric is serving up European-influenced fare using local ingredients, many of them sourced from its on-site garden, which it shares with it's neighbor, Commune.
+Nestled within the ViBe Creative District and housed in a 1920s-era building on the Virginia Beach Historical Registry, Esoteric is serving up European-influenced fare using local ingredients, many of them sourced from its on-site garden, which it shares with its neighbor, Commune.
 In addition to showcasing their passion for eclectic, well-curated foods and good craft beer and cocktails, the VB-loving wife-and-husband team behind Esoteric has been a driving force in building a sense of community within the local arts district.
 Open for dinner nightly Monday through Saturday, Esoteric dedicates its space to the art of food, beverage and conversation.

 Rockafeller’s Restaurant, located at the far end of the Inlet, offers some of the best views of the bunch, and they have the food to match.
-This family-owned Va Beach staple works with local fishermen, oystermen, and farmers for food that is unmatched in freshness and in flavor.
+This family-owned Va Beach staple works with local fishermen, oystermen, and farmers for food that is unmatched in freshness and flavor.
 While it may seem obvious, their Oysters Rockafeller, baked with cheese, spinach, and bacon, is hard to beat.
 Wash it down with their refreshing, homemade blueberry soda, made with real blueberries and honey.

-Whether staying at the Oceanfront’s newly-restored Cavalier Hotel or not, don’t miss out an evening dining at Becca, the hotel’s modern farm to fork restaurant offering decadent American fare crafted from the freshest local ingredients.
+Whether staying at the Oceanfront’s newly-restored Cavalier Hotel or not, don’t miss out on an evening dining at Becca, the hotel’s modern farm to fork restaurant offering decadent American fare crafted from the freshest local ingredients.
 In fact, many of Becca’s ingredients are grown in their on-site garden, which also features a grand stone fireplace and views of the Atlantic Ocean, making for a spectacular outdoor dining experience on a mild evening.

 For a nice night out at the Oceanfront, head to the Hunt Room at the Cavalier Hotel where you can enjoy your drinks fireside by the historic grand fireplace.
 Upon renovation, the fireplace was found to have been structurally compromised and had to be restored brick-by-brick, with each brick being placed in its original order and location.
 Guests who once hunted native fowl, such as ducks, on the original property’s 4,000 acres of land, would bring their bags of game to be prepared by the hotel’s masterful chefs.
 Today, you can choose from cocktails like their Aperol Spritz, Boulevardier, or one of our personal favorites, the smoked Old Fashioned, made with Old Cavalier whiskey.